Next Recruitment Night: Every Saturday morning from 8am to 10am. Please email email@example.com to let us know you’ll be there.

 Once you begin your official practices you will be required to wear a helmet, wrist guards, elbow pads, knee pads, a mouthguard and quad roller skates.

 When will I be put on a team and get a derby name?

-Any skater who would like to join our league will first start training in our Minnows program which runs in 16 week curriculums.
-After each 16 week period – your trainers will review your progress and decide if you’re ready to move onto the next level.
-Once training is completed and you’ve completed our minnows program and passed a skills assessment tests – you’ll be assigned to a team and you can claim your name and number.
+Any skater who would like to join our league will first start training in our Minnows program.
+At the beginning of the training program you will be given a list of minimum skating skills you will need to master through out the course of your training.
+This list of skills is broken up into 4 levels / mile stones of skating and derby play ability that you will learn at your own pace with our trainers in a group class setting.
+Once training is completed and you’ve completed our minnows program you’ll be assigned to our Misdemeanors team and you can claim your derby name and number.
 There is a national registry of roller derby names, as no two skaters (or refs!) can have the same name.
 But remember: the sport is more than just a cool name and an awesome outfit.
 Worry about your name after you have the skating down pat.

 How much of a time commitment is required to be a Fort Myers Derby Girl?

 Roller derby is a big commitment: it’s like a second (or third) job.
 You’ll be expected to attend league practices for around two hours at least twice a week in addition to team practices that are scheduled a few times a month.
 In addition to practices, everyone is expected to work at bouts and other official events and fundraisers.
 We’re not telling you this to scare you, but we want to be honest: If the time commitment is too much, maybe being a skater isn’t the right fit for you right now.